The name Diebold Nixdorf Incorporated (DBD) should be kept on your radar - The Dwinnex

 Ratios:

-To gain a deeper understanding of DBD’s stock, we examine its different ratios.
+For a deeper understanding of Diebold Nixdorf Incorporated’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.30 and its Current Ratio is at 0.40.

 Upgrades & Downgrades